eiimie/warriors-generations/README.md

 ## Thanks & Credits

-Credit to Sparrow Hartmann's amazing cat genetics calculator @ sparrows-garden.com.
+Credit to Sparrow Hartmann's amazing cat genetics calculator available on <a href="https://sparrows-garden.com/">their site</a>.
 It was a big help in writing and organising the code for generating new genetics!
+(Also check out their amazing art there if you'd like!)

 Credit to ailuronymy for his amazing resources on traditional naming as well as full lists for prefixes and suffixes!
+You can check out his now-defunct Warriors specific blog <a href="https://ailuronymy.tumblr.com/">here</a> or his personal blog <a href="https://solacefruit.tumblr.com/">here</a>.